Mathématique: Chapter 86

 Shadow tangled itself in Young’s curls.
 His expression was difficult to read.

-“The Wraith are a predatory species.
-Evolved, we think, from an insect.
+“The Wraith evolved, we think, from an insect.
 They operate in hives, under the direction of a queen.
-They feed on the life energy of other organisms.
-Drawing it directly, biochemically, through slits in their palms.”
+They feed on the life energy of other organisms, drawing it directly, biochemically, through slits in their palms.”
 He traced a line on his own hand.
 “Here.”

 “What do they look like?”
 Rush asked.